 Periodontal disease and dental caries are contagious bacterial infections of the gums and teeth.
 Although both infections have unique characteristics, they share a common source; oral biofilms.
 Both have been categorized as inflammatory diseases.
 Similarly, our complete health is impacted by inflammatory diseases, which also contribute to the aging process.
 Dental caries and periodontal disease occurrence are increasing, yet it’s often frustrating to convince patients to get treatment for painless pathology.
 Using more ways to detect, expose and, compel patients to get treatment can benefit clinicians.

 Although disclosing dyes is conventionally used for revealing biofilm accumulation, it is a messy and an archaic process.
 Various new technologies have surfaced in the market, improving our ability to detect biofilm, inflammation and, dental caries.
 Digital Doc has a high-performance intraoral camera, which can show dental plaque, gingival inflammation, and is helpful in enamel-dentinal caries detection.
 This camera is friendly to use for the dentist and hygienist, and can also connect to any image management program.
 Intraoral cameras have proved to be useful in various clinical situations for years.
-We have been using this fluorescence light-induced camera for years to evaluate biofilm, caries, and gingival information.
+We have been using this transillumination camera for years to evaluate biofilm, caries, and gingival information.

 Through this article, we will describe the protocol for the routine use of dental technology during the prophylaxis appointment.